SciML/SciMLDocs/docs/src/highlevels/numerical_utilities.md

 theading infrastructure, and thus one must take care to not compose two levels of Polyester as this will oversubscribe the computation and lead to performance degredation.
 Many SciML solvers have options to use Polyseter for threading to achieve the top performance.

+## Tullio.jl: Fast Tensor Calculations and Einstein Notation

+[Tullio.jl](https://github.com/mcabbott/Tullio.jl) is a library for fast tensor calculations with Einstein notation.
+It allows for defining operations which are compatible with automatic differentiation, GPUs, and more.

+## ParallelStencil.jl: High-Level Code for Parallelized Stencil Computations

+[ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) is a library for writing high level code for parallelized stencil computations.
+It is [compatible with SciML equation solvers](https://github.com/omlins/ParallelStencil.jl/issues/29) and is thus a good way to generate GPU and distributed parallel model code.

+## DataInterpolations.jl: One-Dimensional Interpolations

+[DataInterpolations.jl](https://github.com/PumasAI/DataInterpolations.jl) is a library of one-dimensional interpolation schemes which are composable with automatic differentiation and the SciML ecosystem.
+It includes direct interpolation methods and regression techniques for handling noisy data.
+Its methods include:

+- `ConstantInterpolation(u,t)` - A piecewise constant interpolation.
+- `LinearInterpolation(u,t)` - A linear interpolation.
+- `QuadraticInterpolation(u,t)` - A quadratic interpolation.
+- `LagrangeInterpolation(u,t,n)` - A Lagrange interpolation of order `n`.
+- `QuadraticSpline(u,t)` - A quadratic spline interpolation.
+- `CubicSpline(u,t)` - A cubic spline interpolation.
+- `BSplineInterpolation(u,t,d,pVec,knotVec)` - An interpolation B-spline.
+  This is a B-spline which hits each of the data points.
+The argument choices are:
+  	- `d` - degree of B-spline
+  	- `pVec` - Symbol to Parameters Vector, `pVec = :Uniform` for uniform spaced parameters and `pVec = :ArcLen` for parameters generated by chord length method.
+  	- `knotVec` - Symbol to Knot Vector, `knotVec = :Uniform` for uniform knot vector, `knotVec = :Average` for average spaced knot vector.
+- `BSplineApprox(u,t,d,h,pVec,knotVec)` - A regression B-spline which smooths the fitting curve.
+  The argument choices are the same as the `BSplineInterpolation`, with the additional parameter `h<length(t)` which is the number of control points to use, with smaller `h` indicating more smoothing.
+- `Curvefit(u,t,m,p,alg)` - An interpolation which is done by fitting a user-given functional form `m(t,p)` where `p` is the vector of parameters.
+The user's input `p` is a an initial value for a least-square fitting, `alg` is the algorithm choice to use for optimize the cost function (sum of squared deviations) via `Optim.jl` and optimal `p`s are used in the interpolation.

+These interpolations match the SciML interfaces and have direct support for packages like ModelingToolkit.jl

+# Julia Utilities

+## StaticCompiler.jl

+[StaticCompiler.jl](https://github.com/tshort/StaticCompiler.jl) is a package for generating static binaries from Julia code.
+It only supports a subset of Julia, so not all equation solver algorithms are compatible with StaticCompiler.jl.

+## PackageCompiler.jl

+[PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) is a package for generating shared libraries from Julia code.
+It the entirety of Julia by bundling a system image with the Julia runtime, thus it builds complete binaries that can hold all of the functionality of SciML.
+It can also be used to generate new system images to decrease startup times and remove JIT-compilation from SciML usage.